 - Are there any FDA regulations or policies concerning the use of the primary System Organ Class (SOC) allocation of individual terms for adverse event reporting, for either pre-marketing or post-marketing reports?
 Is there any documentation to support this directive?

 Currently, there are no published FDA regulations or policies concerning the use of the primary System Organ Class (SOC) allocation of individual terms for either pre-marketing or post-marketing adverse event reports.
 The understanding that MedDRA was built by consensus between regulators and industry representatives means that the establishment of criteria for the primary allocation of Preferred Terms (PTs) was a consensus decision.
-To see additional MSSO comments concerning the primary SOC allocation, please see General Documentation under the Support Documentation page.
+To see additional MSSO comments concerning the primary SOC allocation, please see the Best Practice Documents under the Support Documentation page.

 - Is there an international agreement regarding the order in which MedDRA SOCs should appear on Product Labeling?